 1862 Hot Springs Resort and Spa

-1862 is a historic hot spring resort halfway between Reno and Carson city.
+1862 is a historical hot spring resort halfway between Reno and Carson City.
 The resort was originally constructed in 1862 and was known as Walley’s Hot Springs.
 Today the resort features 5 outdoor natural mineral pools that range from 98-101 degrees.
 Resort facilities include Hotel, spa, and restaurant.
-Day use admission includes use of swimming pool, hot springs pools, steam room, and lockers.
+Day-use admission includes the use of a swimming pool, hot springs pools, steam room, and lockers.
 1862 Hot Springs 2001 Foothill Rd Genoa, NV 89411

 Carson Hot Springs